Online

 Anne Eder

 Anne Eder is an interdisciplinary artist and educator.
 She has been internationally exhibited, awarded, and published, including multiple international awards in alternative process photography.
-She is currently a lecturer in the Lewis Center for the Arts, Princeton University, faculty at Harvard University, Penumbra Foundation NYC, and the Griffin Museum of Photography.
-Anne teaches workshops at venues across the country, and, via online learning, all over the world.
-Much of her work is experimental and research based, combining historic processes, science, and contemporary conceptual thinking.
+Anne is currently a lecturer at the Lewis Center for the Arts, Princeton University, faculty at Harvard University, Penumbra Foundation NYC, and the Griffin Museum of Photography.
+She teaches workshops at venues across the country and via online learning all over the world.
+Much of her work is experimental and research-based, combining historic processes, science, and contemporary conceptual thinking.

 Website: anneeder.com